ShpeeBot/ShpeeBot-8/README.md

 See the [wiki on how to set up Shpee](https://github.com/DankZone/ShpeeBot/wiki).

+Get the latest stable release through the [releases section](https://github.com/DankZone/ShpeeBot/releases) on our repo.
+In the future we may start providing pre-releases, but for now if you want development versions, clone the [glitch branch](https://github.com/DankZone/ShpeeBot/tree/glitch).

 ### Invite Public Bot

 Invite Shpee by DankZone through the Shpee website! <https://shpee.dankzone.ml/>.